google/wasefire/.gemini/styleguide.md

 It is ok to have magic numbers used in exactly one place.
 Named constants are only needed when the value needs to be shared in multiple places.

+### Variable shadowing

+It is ok to shadow variables.